eden3d/ansible-mikrotik-utils/README.md

 --------------

  - This is still a WIP, as indicated by the version number.
- - Two example modules are provided: mkr_config, and mkr_command
+ - Two example modules are provided in `mkr`: mkr_config, and mkr_command
  - mkr_config provides a good example of the features of this library

  - the library uses a Python object structure to store the configuration,